KinesteX/AI-Fitness-SDK/Flutter_SDK/README.md

     - You can view and modify post data entries.
     - There are buttons to add new parameters, start the web view, and view the logs.
     - Clicking "Logs" brings up a bottom sheet displaying all the logs captured during the session.

+### What to keep in mind:

+1. **For best feedback please share with us as much info about user as possible**:
+   -  If you can share user's weight, height, and age that would greatly help us recommend the best plans.
+    - You can also specify the plans for the user yourselves by choosing the appropriate `planC` value or recommending workouts through `category` parameter.

+2. **Make sure to use correct secret key and company name when openeing the webview**

 ### Conclusion